 migrate command to help you stay up to date with the latest version of Nx.

-Not only do we migrate the version of Nx, but we also update the versions of dependencies that we support and test such as Jest and Cypress.
+nx migrate update you to the latest version of Nx, but it also updates the versions of dependencies that we support and test such as Jest and Cypress.
 You can also use the

-@nrwl/workspace, analyze the dependencies and fetch all the dependent packages.
-The process will keep going until the whole tree of dependencies is resolved.
-This will result in:
+@nrwl/workspace package, analyzes the dependencies and fetches all the dependent packages.
+The process keeps going until all the dependencies are resolved.
+This results in:

 At this point, no packages have been installed, and no other files have been touched.